Electron-molecule scattering via R-matrix variational algorithms on a quantum computer: Conclusion

 \section{Conclusion}

 We have presented a variational quantum algorithm tailored to the inner‑region problem of electron--molecule scattering within the R-matrix approach using a variational framework \cite{Peruzzo2014, Aspuru2005}.
 Our approach employs a number‑projection operator to enforce physical occupancy constraints, a rotation‑based ansatz to generate the required symmetry‑adapted subspaces, and a coherent summation protocol to simplify observable estimation.
 Benchmarking on the hydrogen‑molecule system demonstrates that all scattering eigenvalues in a given symmetry sector are obtained while using a shallow circuit and minimal measurement resources.
-By directly encoding R-matrix boundary amplitudes into circuit parameters, our method provides straightforward access to scattering observables.
+By making the open-channel coefficients, and hence the R-matrix boundary amplitudes, directly accessible from the optimised circuit, our method provides straightforward access to scattering observables.
 This work represents a significant step towards the practical application of quantum computers in molecular collision studies and lays the groundwork for future extensions to more complex targets and continuum representations.